Business Tips··10 min read

 • PERT charts 👉 map out tasks in a network to show the order they need to happen.
 They focus on the time estimates and the dependencies between tasks.

 • CPM (Critical Path Method) 👉 Similar to PERT, it identifies the longest sequence of dependent tasks (critical path).
-CPM helps pinpoint which tasks you can’t delay without affecting the project end date.
+CPM helps pinpoint which tasks you can’t delay without affecting the project end date or project planning, as in project management institute.

 How does PERT analysis help with task and project management?